 You will be assigned an academy-based Subject Mentor and Professional Tutor.
 They will meet with you on a weekly basis to provide guidance and support.

-Starting on a zero timetable, with the support of your Subject Mentor and Professional Tutor this will gradually increase over the academic year until you are eventually teaching around 75% of a full timetable.
+With the support of your Subject Mentor and Professional Tutor your timetable will gradually increase over the academic year until you are eventually teaching around 80% of a full timetable.